Vladichnaprimer/Labs/README.md

-# This is a laboratory works of Parallel Computing Theory
+# This is a laboratory works on the Theory of Parallel Computing